-Sustainable Finance and Climate Change Summer School
+Sustainable Finance and Climate Change

 This course introduces students to the role of finance in the transition to a sustainable, low-carbon economy.
 Mitigating and adapting to climate change while simultaneously realising the Sustainable Development Goals (SDGs) requires the deployment of large amounts of capital – capital which isn’t currently provided in sufficient amounts.
 Moreover, climate change poses significant risk to economies and financial systems alike.
 At the same time, there are substantial opportunities in financing the green transformation and in aligning investments and finance with environmental, social and governance (ESG) criteria.

-On successful completion of the course, a student should be able to demonstrate the ability to:
+On successful completion of the course, you will develop the ability to:

 - Have an in-depth understanding of economic concepts and principles in climate and sustainable finance;